Exodary/Healty-Friend/README.md

 # Healty-Friend
-This is the repository for the final course in Telerik Academy - Mobile Applications
+This is the repository for the final course in Telerik Academy - Android Applications